 I never “pull” my dough, I “cut” my bread dough with a pastry cutter.
 Now sometimes the bread chunks might be different sizes.
 I do not weigh my dough.
 Nope, I just mold them into two loaves.
 Sometimes one is larger than the other.
 That’s how it goes.

 I lather the egg whites on and make a few slashes and let them rise about 15 minutes.

-I bake them at 450 degrees for 15 minutes.
+I bake my whole wheat French bread at 450 degrees for 15 minutes.
 Easy peasy.

 - 2-1/2 cups hot water

 - 2 tablespoons SAF instant yeast

 - 2 tablespoons sugar

 - 5-1/2 cups freshly ground hard white wheat

 - egg whites lather loaves with the brush after first bread rise/cut 4-5 shallow cuts on top of loaves